Crypto-KK/Pinksale-sniper-bot/README.md

 ## How to use

-* 1. Paste the pinksale link to extract the information, or manually paste the presale address and presale starts at time.
+* 1. Paste the presale address and presale starts at time.

 * 2. Set up the gas price and buying amount, the default gas price is 25GWEI.